-Online/On-Line: Connected (to a network).
+Online/On-Line: Connected to a network or the Internet.

 Ontology: A collection of categories and their relationships to other categories and to words.
 An ontology is one of the methods used to find related documents when given a specific query.